-For Cats: Exercise is a little tricky with cats, but interactive play with a fishing pole-type toy, laser, or other favorite toys is wonderful fun; and it also builds confidence, and strengthens the bond between the two of you.
-Adding vertical space—a tall cat tree, shelf, or window perch—will encourage your cat to climb and jump, which will burn more Calories.
+Exercise is a little tricky with cats, but interactive play with a fishing pole type toy, laser, or other favorite toys is wonderful fun.
+It also builds confidence, and strengthens the bond between the two of you.
+Adding vertical space, scratchers, and interactive cat furniture, will encourage your cat to climb and jump, which will burn more calories.

-For Dogs: Walking, hiking, or vigorous outdoor play with your dog will benefit both of you.
+Walking, hiking, or vigorous outdoor play with your dog will benefit both of you.
 For less active breeds or older pets, even a simple walk around the block will help.
 If your dog is well socialized, a trip to the local off-leash dog park can provide even more fun and exercise.
 Even getting in some laps up and down the aisles of your local pet store can be exercise for some dogs.

 For more tips and tools on weight loss in pets, check out the Association for Pet Obesity Prevention.